lsegal/yard/docs/GettingStarted.md

     # @param [true, false] argname only true or false

-Note the the latter example can be replaced by the meta-type "Boolean", and numeric types can be replaced by "Number".
+Note the the latter example can be replaced by the meta-type "Boolean", and numeric types can be replaced by "Numeric".
 These meta-types are by convention only, but are recommended.

 List types can be specified in the form `CollectionClass<ElementType, ...>`.